Piriformis syndrome – can you get back to running?

 The sciatic nerve runs between the two heads of the piriformis muscle.
 When the piriformis muscle is spastic, the sciatic nerve may be pinched.
-Lumbosacral and hip joint weaknesses are two main causes of piriformis muscle spasm.
+Lumbosacral and hip joint weaknesses are the two main causes of piriformis muscle spasm.
 Stretches and physical therapy directed at the piriformis muscle to reduce spasm help temporarily, but do not alleviate the real problem.